 The kingdom of Benin

 The kingdom of Benin began in the 900s when the Edo people settled in the rainforests of West Africa.
-By the 1400s they had created a wealthy kingdom with a powerful ruler, known as the Oba.
-The Obas lived in beautiful palaces decorated with shining brass.

 The kingdom was called Igodomigodo.
 It was ruled by a series of kings, known as Ogisos, which means ‘rulers of the sky’.

 In the 1100s the Ogisos lost control of their kingdom.